Pulaski County area Salvation Army assistance programs.

 Resources provided by the Salvation Army can help the less fortunate.
 Financial aid, food, case management, funds for paying rent or energy bills and other services are administered.
+They also provide free school supplies as well as Christmas toys or holiday food baskets.
 The counties of Pulaski, Saline, Faulkner, Perry, Van Buren, Cleburne, and Lonoke, as well as the city of Little Rock, are served by the Salvation Army of Central Arkansas.

 Food pantries and soup kitchens are located in most counties.
 Hundreds of families are served canned goods, hot meals, and emergency food boxes every month.
 Some seasonal programs, like Thanksgiving meals or Christmas support, may be served as well.
 Or some locations administer summer snack and meal programs which may be offered for children in Little Rock who are out of school during summer breaks.
 Find a list of Arkansas food pantries, many of which are at Salvation Army centers in Little Rock and nearby towns.